Savvy HR leaders know that employee engagement starts during onboarding.

 Increase long-term retention

 When you implement new hire check-ins, you’re setting up a solid foundation for your employees to thrive in your organization.
-Strategic Programs consistently finds that new hires who complete a check-in survey are more satisfied across all aspects of their work experience.
+People Element consistently finds that new hires who complete a check-in survey are more satisfied across all aspects of their work experience.

 This initial check-in paves the way for those new hires to eventually become your longest tenure employees.
 Taking action to answer – and act on – the feedback employees provide through check-in surveys demonstrates that you’re listening and making changes based on employee input.